jcoliz/GameFab/ScratchBlocks.md

-Change Y by () | Changes the sprite's Y position by the amount. | Yes Set Y to () | Sets the sprite's Y position to the amount. | Yes If on Edge, Bounce | If touching the edge of the screen, the sprite's direction flips over. | Yes Set Rotation Style () | This sets the rotation style of a sprite. | No X Position | The X position of the sprite. | Yes | me.Position.X Y Position | The Y position of the sprite. | Yes | me.Position.Y Direction | The direction of the sprite. | Yes
+Change Y by () | Changes the sprite's Y position by the amount. | Yes Set Y to () | Sets the sprite's Y position to the amount. | Yes If on Edge, Bounce | If touching the edge of the screen, the sprite's direction flips over. | Yes Set Rotation Style () | This sets the rotation style of a sprite. | Yes X Position | The X position of the sprite. | Yes | me.Position.X Y Position | The Y position of the sprite. | Yes | me.Position.Y Direction | The direction of the sprite. | Yes